Skip to content

 height = kwargs.get("height", DEFAULT_HEIGHT)

-for i, po in enumerate(prog_outputs):
+for i, result in enumerate(results):

 final_html = []

-structures = [po.input_data.structure] + po.results.conformers
+structures = [result.input_data.structure]

 titles_extra = ["Initial Structure"] + [

-f"Conformer {i}" for i in range(len(po.results.conformers))
+f"Conformer {i}" for i in range(len(conformers))

 ]